morallyambiguousowl/debsec/README.md

 9. rkhunter (rootkit check)
 10. SublimeText3

-Place ssh_config in the /etc/ssh/ directory (Following STIGs)

-Place sysctl.conf in the /etc/ directory for kernel hardening
+Place sshd_config in the /etc/ssh/ directory (Following STIGs) Place sysctl.conf in the /etc/ directory for kernel hardening